openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

 The MachineSet for the `edge` pool will also set those custom labels:

-- `node-role.kubernetes.io/edge=''`: used by `taint` and to quickly identify on `oc get nodes`
+- `node-role.kubernetes.io/edge=''`: used to `taint` the node, quickly identify in `oc get nodes`, and create affinity rules
-- `machine.openshift.io/zone-type=local-zone`: can be used by customers to deploy custom applications across all Local Zones nodes
+- `machine.openshift.io/zone-type=local-zone`: can be used to create workloads across all Local Zones nodes
-- `machine.openshift.io/zone-group=<zone_group_name>`: can be used by the developer to deploy applications in custom locations
+- `machine.openshift.io/zone-group=<zone_group_name>`: can be used to create workloads in custom Local Zone locations

 The MachineSet also must have the taint to `NoSchedule` to the label `node-role.kubernetes.io/edge=''`.
 This taint will prevent to schedule of regular cluster workloads (router, logging, monitoring)